 sudo systemctl start apache2

-Re-run systemctl status apache2 --no-pager until Apache returns to active (running).
+Re-run systemctl is-active apache2 or systemctl status apache2 --no-pager until Apache returns to an active state.

 Re-enable Missing Apache Modules on Debian

-If a vhost depends on mod_rewrite or another optional module, confirm it is still loaded after the package switch:
+If a virtual host depends on mod_rewrite or another optional module, confirm it is still loaded after the package switch:

 sudo apache2ctl -M | grep rewrite_module

-If the command prints nothing, enable the module and restart Apache:
+If the command prints nothing, enable the module:

 sudo a2enmod rewrite